CristianoPatricio/coherent-cbe-skin/README.md

 # Coherent Concept-based Explanations in Medical Image and Its Application to for Skin Lesion Diagnosis

+Paper accepted at the CVPR 2023 workshop SAIAD - Safe Artificial Intelligence for All Domains.

 ### 1. Dataset Statistics

 <table>